interTwin-eu/teapot/docs/installation.md

 ## Installation

-Teapot can be installed via an RPM package.
-On the release page, we provide RPMs for Fedora 39, AlmaLinux 9.4, and Rocky Linux 9.3.
-If you need an RPM file for another Linux distribution, feel free to contact us and we’ll gladly provide you with one for your specific Linux distribution.

-To install Teapot, first a user `teapot` must be created.
-To do that run `sudo adduser teapot`.
+Teapot can be installed using either an **RPM** or **DEB** package.

+- **DEB package:** Automatically creates a dedicated `teapot` system user.
+Distribution-independent.
+- **RPM package:** Available for Fedora 39, AlmaLinux 9.4, and Rocky Linux 9.3.
+The system user must currently be created manually.

-Please refer to [Configuration](/teapot/configuration) for information on how to configure Teapot and Storm-Webdav.
+For configuration details, please refer to [Configuration](/teapot/configuration), which covers both Teapot and StoRM-WebDAV.

 ## Starting